0xmikko/intermoney/README.md

 1) Matching operations are slow
 2) Each operations requires gas
 3) Operation speed is limited to blockchain perfrormance
-4) Frontrunning is possible
+4) Front-running is possible
 5) Clients positions are visible

 Centralized crypto currency exchanges have other set of problems leading to lack of trust from the clients:
 1) Vulnerable to hackers attack leading to loose of the clients assets
-2) Frontrunning and other fraudulent actions are possible
+2) Front-running and other fraudulent actions are possible

 ## Task
-Create the tokenized exchange facility missing all problem mentioned above and find some other advantages of combining decentralized assets storage technology and centralized matching engine
+Create the tokenized exchange facility missing all problem mentioned above and find some other advantages of combining decentralized assets storage technology and centralized matching engine.

 ## The structure
 Meantime in a crypto space we see combining all functions of classic market in one place - the cryptocurrency exchange, however such structure leads to most of the problems mentioned above.
-If we take into account, we are workign on insitutional grade facility working with tokenised assets, we see the following structure:
+If we take into account, we are building the insitutional grade facility dealing with tokenised assets, we see the following structure:

-<b>Tokenization center</b>, the equivalent of clearign house for the stock market, central bank holding the register of accounts of other banks, in other words, this is real-world asstes storage delaing with tokenization and responsible for deposits and withdrawals of participants funds issuing tokens accoring to the value of asstes deposited to this faclity.
+<b>Tokenization center</b>, the equivalent of clearign house for the stock market, central bank holding the register of accounts of other banks, in other words, this is real-world asstes storage dealing with tokenization and responsible for deposits and withdrawals of participants funds issuing tokens accoring to the value of asstes deposited to this faclity.
 The main difference is that this facility trust balances written in distrubited ledger records.
 Technically designed as a smart-contract that has permission to increase and decrease balances of traders.

-<b>Goverance center</b>, the equivalent of court in a real works that deals with disputes resolution.
+<b>Goverance center</b>, the equivalent of court in a real world that deals with disputes resolution.
 This is the part thac can deal with revertign transactions.
-Technically designed as a multisignature smart-contract that permission to add and remove funds from accounts.
+Technically designed as a multisignature smart-contract that has permission to manage balances.

-<b>Traders</b>, the equivalaent of banks on the interbank market or traders, delaing with any kind of financial assets.
+<b>Traders</b>, the equivalent of banks on the interbank market or traders, delaing with any kind of financial assets.
 Techically is a private key that signs orders and blockchain transactions.

-<b>Exchange</b>, the analogue of old fashioned exchange, dealing with the orders of traders and acting as a technical facility for fulfillment the trades within the system.
+<b>Exchange</b>, the analogue of old fashioned exchange, dealing with the orders and operates as a technical facility for fulfillment the trades within the system.
-Technically is a set of matching engine,  smart contract with the permission to increase or decrease balances only in case this transaction is confirmed by trader.
+Technically is a combination of matching engine and smart contract with the permission to increase or decrease balances only in case this transaction is confirmed by trader.

 <i>Please note, that broker, the entity that forwards orders to exchanges and provide clearing houses with the information about clients transactions to balances reconciliation is eliminated from this scheme. </i>

+## Idea
+Create technical solution that allows to perform trading of tokenized assets on mutual untrust principle however was governed and transparent for regulatory and couterparties.

 ## Entities
 <b>Assets</b> - tokenised assets, such as currencies, stocks or other financial instruments.
 Technically - ERC20-standard token with extended functionality.